-To accommodate larger network addresses anticipated for all IP "next generation" alternatives, new commands and reply codes are needed for FTP.
-This memo addresses these needs.
+To accommodate larger network addresses anticipated for all IP "next generation" alternatives, and to accommodate FTP operation over network and transport protocols other than IP, new commands and reply codes are needed for FTP.

 2. The LPRT Command

 The LPRT command allows users to specify a "long" address for the transport connection over which data are transferred.
 The LPRT command syntax is: